 In addition to some of these basic services, there are some more specific services that could be beneficial.
 For example, for seniors with underlying health issues, there are smartwatch devices that monitor vital signs and have a button for instant contact.
 For people missing classes or social outings, an online class might be a good way to feel more stimulated and connected during this time.
 Smart home devices like Google Home or Amazon Echo can give you access to information and news without having to use a screen or keys.

 For individuals who are not comfortable with technology, utilizing some of these services can feel overwhelming.
 The good news, however, is that it doesn’t have to be.
-There are many things that are very user-friendly and not hard to start using.
+There are many things that are very user-friendly and not hard

 The first step is to learn to use some of the basic technology.
 Consider starting with FaceTime and Zoom.
 FaceTime can be accessed on Apple devices, and Zoom can be used on a computer or a smartphone.
 Don’t be afraid to ask a family member to talk you through the basics of these.
 Also, you can watch tutorials to help get you started.
 Here are some tutorials that offer a good first step.

 While everyone does have to stay home right now, that doesn’t mean that you can’t connect.
 In fact, it’s important that you do find ways to connect with others to ensure that you stay healthy and get all of the essential items and services that you need.